We are pleased to be associated with the Institutions and Companies listed below.

 AZO manages the ESA Business Incubation Centre in Oberpfaffenhoffen, and organises the annual European Satellite Navigation Competition, formerly known as the Galilleo Masters.

-Website dedicated to the Galileo Application Days conference and exhibition 2010, an event organised by the GSA and AZO, hosted by the EC and sponsored by ESA.
+There used to be a website dedicated to the Galileo Application Days conference and exhibition 2010, an event organised by the GSA and AZO, hosted by the EC and sponsored by ESA.
 The Application Village showcased a number of GNSS positioning projects.
-Follow the video link to see the POB system being demonstrated in the port area of the Village (54 seconds into this 3 minute clip).

 The University of Nottingham has created a GNSS Research and Applications Centre of Excellence (GRACE), based in its Institute of Engineering Surveying and Space Geodesy.
 It assists businesses to take advantage of GNSS technologies by providing business support, consultancy, training and testing facilities.
 It is also tasked with managing the UK and Ireland Region entries for the European Satellite Navigation Competition, formerly organised by the Hertfordshire Business Incubation Centre (HBIC).
 GRACE is part of the expert network for the UK and Ireland Region.